ChiragKalia/DesignPatterns/README.md

 # DesignPatterns
-Hi All, In this project I'm using HEAD FIRST DESIGN PATTERN's chapter by chapter.
+Hi All, In this project I'm using **HEAD FIRST DESIGN PATTERNS** chapter by chapter.

 Prerequisites -